-From a computer security perspective, securing an online voting system is a starkly different - and much harder - problem than securing online shopping or banking system.
+From a computer security perspective, securing an online voting system is a starkly different-and much harder-problem than securing online shopping or banking system.

-Surprisingly, low-tech paper ballots may help protect against malfunctions or attacks of higher-tech voting system components (as discussed more in §2).
+Surprisingly, low-tech paper ballots may help protect against malfunctions or attacks of higher-tech voting system components (as discussed more under "Vulnerabilities of electronic voting systems" below).